FigueroaGit/ClientesProspectos/README.md

 - [Retrofit2 & OkHttp3](https://github.com/square/retrofit): Construct the REST APIs and paging network data.
 - [ksp](https://github.com/google/ksp): Kotlin Symbol Processing API.tines Flow.

+## Prospects API

+FinaCredito Prospectos using my own API called [prospects](https://github.com/FigueroaGit/prospects) Prospects provides a RESTful API interface to manage all data of people and files upload in your own server with SpringBoot + MongoDB

 ## Get Started

 There are a few ways to open this project.